mukil/pmic/README.md

 ## Version History

-**0.3**, UPCOMING
+**0.3.0**, 30.06.2020

--  Prototype implementation of a collaborative authoring environment for managing a reference implementaton of the catalog data using a web-based collaboration environment
+-  Prototype implementation of a collaborative authoring environment for managing a reference implementaton of the catalog using a web-based collaboration environment (see `/prototype`)

-**0.2**, UPCOMING
+-  Initial write up of the repository model as an RDF Schema / OWL Document (see `/rdf`)

--  Initial write up of the repository model as an RDF Schema / OWL Document
+-  Initial write up of the resource description of the OECD Sustainable Manufacturing Toolkit (see `/rdf`)

 ## Background